 5th and 45th

+We source almost all of our pink sapphires in Thailand.
 Although they are mined in 22 other countries, Thai sapphires are conflict-free and represent superlative quality.

 Grace Kelly, the American actress who married Prince Rainier III of Monaco, was world known for her elegance and sense of style.
 Precious pink gemstones combined with diamonds were always Princess Grace’s favourites.

 Many modern jewellery styles and pink sapphire collections are still inspired by the floral designs she wore.

 Throughout history, pink sapphires have been symbols of love.
 In Asian lore, they are sometimes compared to the sacred lotus flower, representing beauty, wisdom and purity.
 The earliest accounts of sapphire engagement rings date back to the Roman Empire, while in medieval Europe, people wore sapphires as talismans for luck and protection.